Small Business VoIP Benefits

 What is VoIP?

 VoIP is often less expensive than traditional telephone systems, especially for long distance calls.
-A VoIP handset has the same telephone number regardless of location, so a users can plug the phone into any high speed internet connection and continue to make or receive phone calls as if they were sitting in their office without notifying the IT department or the VoIP Provider.
+A VoIP handset has the same telephone number regardless of location, so users can plug the phone into any high-speed internet connection and continue to make or receive phone calls as if they were sitting in their office without notifying the IT department or the VoIP Provider.

 To the average small business, VoIP may seem like an esoteric technology that will be difficult to adopt.
 In fact, nothing could be further from the truth.
 Most small business VoIP installations do not require an on-site visit from the provider.

 VoIP equipment is interchangeable and therefore is less prone to becoming obsolete.
 Although there are dedicated VoIP telephones, the system can be used with traditional telephones.
 The operation of the phone system is the same as a traditional system.
 Customers, vendors, and other incoming callers dial the number just like they did before.
 They won’t even realize the telephone system is changed.
 Outgoing calls also operate the same way and your staff won’t need to learn new technology just to make a phone call.